 When I went to visit Judy at Kala Raksha, I told her about my study into block printing and she gave me some contact details for some of the block printers in Ajrakhpur and Dhamadka.
 I set out to Ajrakhpur on the bus 10 km outside Bhuj.
 As usual I had to ask people to tell me when I arrived at the village, because there was only a tiny sign on the side of the road when we arrived and no early ones saying how far it was.

-I had arranged to meet Juned Abdul Raheman one of the graduates of KRV, but on arriving I met Sufiyan who’s father is Dr. Ismail Mohammed Khatri, a well known ajrakh artisan and business man.
-He received an honary doctorate from Leicester de Montfort and has collaborated with Eiluned Edwards on her ajrakh block printing research.
+On reaching the village at the end of the dusty track, I met Sufiyan who’s father is Dr. Ismail Mohammed Khatri, a well known master artisan and business man.
+He received an honary doctorate from Leicester de Montfort and has collaborated with scholar Eiluned Edwards on her ajrakh block printing research.

 Ajrakh quilts hanging on the wall outside Ismail’s house.
 Photo: Ruth Clifford

 I’m not sure I had arrived at the best time, as just after I turned up so did Ismail’s two brothers – Abdul Razzak and Abdul Jabbar.
 I recognised all of them immediately from my visit two years ago when on tour with Carole Douglas, and to my surprise they recognised me to.
 They didn’t seem to mind me being there while they all had what seemed to be an important meeting, later wondering whether it was the land they were investing in to build a new shared water facility that I was told about.